Arma Reforger Marine Milsim / Recruiting Station

 Mission Type Reconnaissance / Direct Action / Clearance Operations

-The deployment is not just background flavor.
+The campaign is not just background flavor.
 It is the backbone of the unit’s story.
-Chain of command records reference who held responsibility, who led Marines, who earned citations, and what roles shaped the task force.
-Future operations will continue to expand this campaign record.
+Chain of command records show who carried responsibility, who led, who earned citations, and how each role shaped the task force.

 Infantry Foundation